Nisha30042003/python.data-project/README.md

 - The bottom graph highlights that foundational skills like 'poer bi', 'spark', and 'tableau' are most in-demand.

 - There is a clear distinction between the skills between the higheat paid jobs and those that are most in- demand.
 Data Analysts aiming to maximize their career potential should consider developing a diverse skill set that includes both high-paying specialized skills and widely demanded skills.

+# Conclusion

+This exploration into data analyst job has been incredibly informarive, highlighting the critical skills and trends that shape this evolving field.
+This ptoject is a good foundation for future explorations and underscores the importance of continious learning and adaptation in the data field.